outreachy/website/docs/onboarding-coordinator-flow.md

   - [ ] Volunteer sign up page

 - [ ] [Page] Sign up to be a participating community
-  - [ ] Forces login or account creation
+  - [x] Forces login or account creation
-  - [ ] The page should have both a 'Save' and 'Submit for moderation' button
-  - [ ] Coordinators should get periodic email reminders if they have Saved but not Submitted a community
-  - [ ] Only users with community permissions can publish a new page
-  - [ ] Logged in users can submit a community page for moderation (or 'Save draft' to come back to it later)
+  - [x] Logged in users can submit a community page for moderation (or 'Save draft' to come back to it later)
-    - [ ] Implementation: possibly we could set a page signal on page save, and check the 'submitted_for_moderation' flag?
-Or just use Django instead of wagtail pages?
-Maybe use django-ckeditor for a RichText field?

 - [ ] [Page] Edit community data
-  - [ ] Forces login or account creation
+  - [x] Forces login or account creation
-  - [ ] The page should have both a 'Save' and 'Submit for moderation' button
-  - [ ] Coordinators should get periodic email reminders if they have Saved but not Submitted a community

 - [ ] [Page] Community status or call for volunteers and mentors
   - [x] Community is not participating in the current round: